CodeYourFuture/syllabus/docs/node/week-3/lesson.md

 ## 1) Presentations

-As part of last weeks homework we asked you to prepare a very short presentation on what you learnt last week.
+As part of last week's homework we asked you to prepare a very short presentation on what you learnt last week.

 Split into groups of 2-4 people and present what you have learnt.
 Remember, your whole presentation should be no more than 120 seconds!